-When starting an organic link building campaign, it is imperative to be selective in choosing Web site’s to place your links on.
-Search engines evaluate a Web site’s validity and usefulness just as much by the integrity and popularity of the second-party sites displaying the link adds Husayni.
+When starting an organic link building campaign, it is imperative to be selective when choosing the sites to display your links.
+Search engines evaluate a site’s validity and usefulness by the integrity and popularity of the second-party sites displaying your links, adds Husayni.

-Google Toolbar, a Web browser add-on, displays the rank of any given Web page for those who are curious about the integrity of a Web page before posting a link to it.
+Google Toolbar, a Web browser add-on, displays the rank of any given web page for those who are curious about the integrity of a page before posting a link to it.

 Finding the right sources to post links on can often be difficult and time-consuming.
 Not only do the second-party sites need to be in good standing with search engines, they also need to be relevant.
-As in, people shouldn’t be throwing their links up on just any site that is popular, the second-party sites need to have a similar audience and purpose commented Husayni.
+As in, people shouldn’t be throwing their links up on just any site that is popular, the second-party sites need to have a similar audience and purpose, Husayni said.

 Thankfully, for those that need assistance, there are SEO companies out there to help.
 For instance Millionairium’s pay per lead SEO services including link distribution throughout Web directories and other link building methods that took years of research and networking to put together.